We had the pleasure of taking on 200 shots for Universal’s Nocturnal Animals, directed by Academy Award nominee Tom Ford

-“This time frame is a huge undertaking for any facility, especially for this type of intricate photo realistic work," McWilliam continued.
-“I think we can be very proud of what that we achieved, we were able to create subtle, realistic facial beauty and de-ageing shots that seamlessly blended into Tom Ford’s distinct vision.
-A testament to the dedication of what is a truly incredible team of artists!”
+“This time frame is a huge undertaking for any facility, especially for this type of intricate, photorealistic work,” Duncan continued.
+“I think we can be very proud of what we achieved – we were able to create subtle, realistic facial beauty and de-aging shots that seamlessly blended into Tom Ford’s distinct vision.
+A testament to the dedication of what is truly an incredible team of artists!”

 One of the industry’s most renowned Post-Production Supervisors, Mark Harris, oversaw post, and commented: “The team at Outpost VFX did a superb job on the VFX for Nocturnal Animals.
 The quality of work submitted was second to none and we look forward to working with the team again.”

 The film won The Grand Jury prize at Venice, the Golden Globe for Best Supporting Actor and was nominated for eight Baftas.